Jhinkz018/faroswap/README.md

 * ↔ Swap PHRS directly to WPHRS
 * 🔁 Supports batch swaps with user-defined repeat count
 * ⏲ Adds a random delay (40-120s) between transactions
+* 🎲 Random amount ranges for swaps and sends via `.env`
 * 🔄 Retries failed swaps automatically
 * ⏱ Timeout protection using `AbortController`
+* ⚡ Auto-swap or send using random amounts via the menu
 * 🌐 Fetches real-time DODO routes with slippage control
 * 🔐 Uses `.env` file to load one or more private keys securely
 * 🚪 Interactive menu with a quit option